The Importance of Audience Segmentation in Consumer Targeting & Ad Measurement

 In this blog post, we will explore the following topics:

-- What are some examples of audience segmentation?
+• What are the different types of audience segmentation?

-- What are the benefits of audience segmentation?
+• What are some examples of audience segmentation?

 Audience segmentation is the process of dividing a large and diverse audience into smaller and more homogeneous segments based on shared characteristics or needs.
 The goal of audience segmentation is to create more personalized and relevant marketing campaigns that can resonate with each segment and motivate them to take action (e.g. click, browse, engage, visit, purchase, etc.).